 When still building a layout, all manner of dirt can get onto the rails.
 In the worse cases, this can include glue, paint and even and even grease from power tools.

 During such periods, I keep a track cleaning rubber and a can of Goo Gone handy.

 The track rubber is used to shift caked-on deposits such as paint and glue from the rails.
-For reasons mentioned above, I only use this for really tough to shift dirt on the rails (a block of wood often works just as well).
+For the reasons mentioned above, I only use this for really tough-to-shift dirt on the rails (a block of wood often works just as well).

 After this, I then run an application of Goo Gone over to pick up particles and dirt left behind from the rubber and from the rails.
 This is formulated to cut through particularly sticky adhesives and greasy residue and works a treat on really dirty rails.

 Once the layout is complete, the rails will still need regular cleaning but only to remove dust and light buildup of dirt.
 For this something cheap and easy is required so it can be done frequently.

 My number one solution for this is Isopropyl Alcohol, 1lt bottles of which are available via eBay for under £10.

 Here’s my video on how to use it.

 The IPA I recommended above is also ideal for mixing with white glue when ballasting etc.